mozilla-l10n/styleguides/docs/cs/general.md

 Especially in desktop products, prefer formal language, but stay friendly, authentic and natural.
 Avoid any long and complicated sentences and grammatical constructions.
 Clarity and meaning of every sentence has the highest priority.

-In general, use the second person plural (vy - vykání) to address the user in Firefox products.
-Firefox is a user agent, "Firefox je tu pro vás".
+In general, use the second person plural (vy - vykání) to address the user in Firefox products ("zadejte", but not "zadej").
+It will not sound that strict and you will also workaround grammatical genders ("Pokud si nejste jistý/á, ..." -> "Pokud si nejste jisti, ...").

 Avoid using the first person (já, mé, moje) as it can create confusion about who is being addressed.
 Avoid personification of the software.
 It’s not a live person.
 Instead of "Stahuji...", use "Stahuje se..." or "Stahování...".